 Combining Physical and Data-Driven Knowledge in Ubiquitous Computing

-Successful submissions will explain why the topic is relevant to the data limitation caused problem that may be solved through the physical understanding of domain knowledge.
-In addition to citing relevant, published work, authors must cite and relate their submissions to relevant prior publications of their own.
-Ethical approval for experiments with human subjects should be demonstrated as part of the submission.
+Authors must cite and relate their submissions to relevant prior publications of their own.
+If applicable, ethical approval for experiments with human subjects should be demonstrated as part of the submission.

 Submissions can be made at PCS.

 Please submit short papers that are at most 5 single-spaced 8.5” x 11” pages, including figures and tables, but excluding references, two-column format, using 10-point type on 11-point (tight single-spaced) leading, with a maximum text block of 7” wide x 9” deep with an inter-column spacing of .25”.
 Submissions may include as many pages as needed for references.

 The CPD 2023 workshop is part of Ubicomp 2023, which will be held at Cancun.